 Source: Adapted from “The Organic Seasonal Cookbook”

 Chicken Laksa soup is a lovely delightful soup that will warm you from the inside out.
 The delicious coconut based soup originates from Malaysia, with a strong Thai influence noted in the taste.
-Using a few dallops of Laksa paste, it brings a nice amount of warmth and spice.
-Coconut, chicken and the paste are the main players here.
-However, if you’re a cook like myself, and you have a craving with limited ingredients, you do what you can.
+Using just a few dollops of Laksa paste, (which is above all, a hot chili based paste with all the perfect spices) brings a nice amount of warmth and spice.
+Lemon grass is a common thread throughout this delicious dish.
+Coconut, chicken, noodles and the paste are the main players here.
+However, if you’re a creative in the kitchen and you have a craving with limited ingredients, you do what you can.
 For my version of this chicken coconut soup, you’ll notice I did quite a bit of substituting.
 None the less, it turned out delicious and wonderful.
 Next task for me, is to locate the deliciously spicy laksa paste.

 What is Chicken Laksa?